static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 ### SERVER_ROOT
 Relative or absolute root directory path of static files.
 Default `./public`.

+### SERVER_GRACE_PERIOD
+Defines a grace period in seconds after a `SIGTERM` signal is caught which will delay the server before to shut it down gracefully.
+The maximum value is `255` seconds.
+Default value is `0` (no delay).

 ### SERVER_LOG_LEVEL
 Specify a logging level in lower case.
 Possible values are `error`, `warn`, `info`, `debug` or `trace`.
 Default `error`.